 Once your soursop is ripe, peel it and remove the core and ALL the seeds before juicing it.
 But remember, soursops are deliciously addictive and you can find yourself eating the fruit and have none left for juicing.
 I for one have been guilty of eating too much of my soursop before juicing it *covers face*.
 The next step is to blend and juice the soursop before sweetening it.
 If you have a juicer handy, that’s awesome!
 Using a juicer makes juicing the Soursop much easier than using a blender.

 *sweet tip* You’ll be glad to know that my soursop recipes are adjustable, so feel free to substitute brown sugar with honey or any other organic sweetener of choice.

 Let’s Go Juicing!

 In this recipe, I used a blender instead of a juicer.
-Get the Oster Blender I use, to juice and enjoy your delicious soursop juice if you don’t have a Juicer at hand.
-Just make sure you have a large strainer to extract the juice and remove the seeds and the thick pulp.
-I’ve used my Oster Blender when juicing for many years, and I love it!
+Get the Oster Blender I use, to juice your delicious soursop juice if you don’t have a Juicer at hand.
+Just make sure to have a large strainer to extract the juice and remove the seeds and the thick pulp.
+I’ve used my Oster Blender to juice my fruits and vegetables for many years, and I love it!

-I’m sure you’ll enjoy soursop juice these two ways- with either lime or milk.
+I’m sure you’ll love having Soursop Juice these two ways – with either lime or milk.
 Cheers to a cool refreshing soursop drink you’ll sip and savour all through the day!

 Soursop Juice Recipe, Two Ways - With Lime or Milk